-Where Nc is the total number of counts under the full-energy peak, Ag is the amount of gammas emitted per second which is listed in column 4 of Table 1, multiplied by the live time, tl (seconds).
-And the source decay is accounted for by multiplying the denominator by the decay exponential where t1/2 is the half-life (seconds), and td (seconds) is the age of the source.
+Where Nc is the total number of counts under the full-energy peak.
+Ag is the amount of gammas emitted per second, which is listed in column 4 of Table 1, multiplied by the live time, tl, in seconds.
+The source decay is accounted for by multiplying the denominator by the decay exponential where t1/2 is the half-life, and td is the age of the source both in seconds.

 Description of Work

 First, an HPGe detector model was created using MCNP, and then an optimization code was produced in Python.
-After the model was optimized: Efficiency curves were plotted for a quantitative analysis, and then ADVANTG weight windows were implemented to generate the adjoint flux response for a qualitative representation of the results.
+After the model was optimized efficiency curves were plotted for quantitative analysis, then ADVANTG weight windows were implemented to generate the adjoint flux response for a qualitative representation of the results.

 HPGe MCNP Model

 The MCNP model was designed based off the manufacturer provided detector diagram labeling various dimensions, and materials.
-Unfortunately, some dimensions were not labeled, including information about the internal contact pin, gap widths between the Ge crystal and the inner Al holder, and the insulation materials.
-For higher energy photons, these features are not as important, but for the lower energies, attenuation is more probable to occur which might affect the results.
-Knowing that the overall goal of the generic MCNP model was to have easily adjustable parameters, the decision was made to only use right circular cylinders (RCC) and planes.
-This would allow the model to be very generic, and simple where the only adjustments needed would be to raise or lower heights, and widen or compress widths.
-The final design of the generic HPGe MCNP model, generated in VisEd can be seen in Figure 2.
+Unfortunately some dimensions were not labeled, including information about the internal contact pin, gap widths between the Ge crystal and the inner Al holder, and the insulation materials.
+For higher energy photons, these features are not as important, but for the lower energies attenuation is more probable to occur which might affect the results.
+Knowing that the overall goal of the generic MCNP model was to have easily adjustable parameters the decision was made to only use right circular cylinders and planes.
+This would allow the model to be easily adjusted where the only changes needed to be made would be raising or lowering the heights, and widening or compressing the widths.
+The final design of the generic HPGe MCNP model generated in VisEd can be seen in Figure 2.